sly stone’s dead

 I want to make it all mean something.

-But it means nothing, like a Wes Anderson film, without the whimsy and quirk, and Scarlett Johansson flashing her naked body.
+But it means nothing, like a Wes Anderson film, without the whimsy and quirk, and Scarlett Johansson flashing her naked form.

 Yeah, we watched Asteroid City, so I guess, technically, it does include that last thing.